emorynlp/ConvoSense/README.md

 ## Trained Model

-NOTE: Due to its large size, we are still working on directly providing the model checkpoint.
-For now, if you would like access to the model, please send an email to "sfillwo@emory.edu".

-Our best-performing ConvoSense-trained model (ConvoSenseM*) is located at `models/convosense_m_star`.
+:star2: Our best-performing ConvoSense-trained model is released through HuggingFace [here](https://huggingface.co/sefinch/ConvoSenseGenerator)!

-### Inference
+### Quick Start: Inference

-The script at `gen/cs_generation.py` is used for predicting inferences using the trained model.
+The script at `gen/quick_generation.py` is used for quickly predicting inferences using the trained model.
+Just modify the `conversation` variable and the `generate` call for your desired commonsense type, and execute the script to see the predicted inferences!

+### Advanced Usage: Inference

+The script at `gen/generation.py` is used for more advanced usage of the model.
+Specifically, it targets mass inference generation across a dataset of conversations and all of the covered commonsense types.

-Parsed versions of the ConvoSense data (`data/convosense/{train|dev|test}_onlydialogues.jsonl`) that are compatible with `cs_generation.py` can be compiled by executing `parse_format.py`.
+As an example, parsed versions of the ConvoSense data (`data/convosense/{train|dev|test}_onlydialogues.jsonl`) that are compatible with `generation.py` can be compiled by executing `parse_format.py`.

 Command (with current working directory `data/`): `python parse_format.py`